boazsegev/plezi/README.md

 [![Inline docs](http://inch-ci.org/github/boazsegev/plezi.svg?branch=master)](http://www.rubydoc.info/github/boazsegev/plezi/master)
 [![GitHub](https://img.shields.io/badge/GitHub-Open%20Source-blue.svg)](https://github.com/boazsegev/plezi)

-Plezi is an easy to use Ruby Websocket Framework, with full RESTful routing support and HTTP streaming support.
-It's name comes from the word "fun", or "pleasure", since Plezi is a pleasure to work with.
+Plezi is a Ruby framework for realtime web applications.
+It's name comes from the word "pleasure", since Plezi is a pleasure to work with.

 With Plezi, you can easily:

-1. Create a full fledged Ruby web application, taking full advantage of RESTful routing, HTTP streaming and scalable Websocket features;
+1. Create a Ruby web application, taking full advantage of RESTful routing, HTTP streaming and scalable Websocket features;

 2. Add Websocket services and RESTful HTTP Streaming to your existing Web-App, (Rails/Sinatra or any other Rack based Ruby app);